The 3DC Invade Las Vegas in February…

 So, we were at Evening land.
 Right.

 This store was, while still in a dull grey warehouse, considerable better presented once you were inside than Fiddlehead.
 They had pleasantly Dim lighting and flowers in glass plates with rocks and water, display on a side table with some of the restaurant house wines they produce and the tasting L shaped cloth covered table with their own label wines on offer this day.
 (They had a much larger bit of warehouse space that would allow for this but that is neither hear nor there).
 Over all a nicer atmosphere than the first if you like classy joints, I’m impartial myself.
 They also had a $10 tasting fee and 5 wines uncorked.
+A wine opener is a necessary component for every single glass of wine you enjoy.
 The odd bit about this one was that the lady running the store front needed to run an errand and the couple who’d arrived just before me had stopped her from getting in her car, now illegally parked right in front of the tasting room door.
 Apparently the couple were regulars and after I’d tried my first wine with the proprietor they offered to take over the pour for her and let her run her short errand which the proprietor accepted and scurried off leaving me with the other customer’s in charge.
 Not the strangest bit of decorum I’ve run into in the spirit industry but still a bit odd with the cash register just sitting there and all.

 Since I was not in the hands of anyone working the shop professionally I contented myself with small talk about wine and whiskey and reading/discussing the tasting notes.
 As it turned out the woman pouring for me had a son who was enamored of whiskey and so I was exchanging my knowledge base for hers.
 They were heading up to the Portland area in a couple months and so I told them to keep on a look out for the micro whiskey distilleries that have been cropping up up there that Jay has been telling me about though the only name I could recall was Hog’s Head.
 The wines themselves save the first one, a 2009 Chardonnay – Borgogne Blanc (Blue Label) was the only one I actually liked at all and the others were not worth me noting down, so I didn’t.
 This company specializes in bottling house wines for various restaurants working directly with them to tailor the flavors to the dishes.
 Cool and all but I was hear to try something avant garde not what ever W. Puck was putting on the table.
 These were wines I’d tasted before and the reds were way too full of tannin flavor for me to deal with.
 This was not the place for me.
 They did however have a laminated map of the Wine Ghetto on the table which after a quick glance over I saw something of promise; “Flying Goat Cellars“.